let's do an ocean painting

 The light is coming from the left, so the sky is lighter on the left and darkens slightly to the right.

 The sky gets lighter toward the horizon.
+As you paint down to the horizon, add some white.
 Warm up the blue with a bit of green toward the horizon.

 Paint a sunny day sky

 Horizontal water reflects the sky colors.
-So, use the sky blues on the water in front of the wave.
+So, paint the sky blue colors on the water in front of the wave.

-Using your artistic license, you may mix in some of the ocean colors for variety.
+When you are learning how to paint ocean, use your artistic license.
+Mix in some of the ocean colors for variety.

 Block-in the shadow colors and horizontal water